 The Pinterest algorithm loves it when people engage with your pins!
 The more repins you generate, the better your pins will rank in the search algorithm.

-Tailwind Tribes are groups that allow you to:
+Tailwind Communities are groups that allow you to:

 - Share your pins with others who WANT to save them to their boards.

 - Find beautiful, popular pins you can save to your boards to gain momentum faster.

 Thus, Communities is an amazing way to share other people’s pins and grow your traffic at the same time!

 And remember: you can add pins from Communities to your automated pinning queue, so you don’t have to worry about running out of pins ever again.